Treaty of London (1915): Further course of the war

 The entry of Italy into the war did not entice Bulgaria to join the Entente as it became more cautious regarding further developments after early British and French setbacks at Gallipoli.
 Following the German capture of Kaunas in Lithuania in late June during the Russian retreat, Bulgaria became convinced the Entente would lose the war.
 In August, the Entente powers sent a note to Pašić, promising territorial gains in exchange for territorial concessions in Vardar Macedonia to Bulgaria.
 The note promised Bosnia and Herzegovina, Syrmia, Bačka, the Adriatic Coast from Cape Planka to the point 10 kilometres southeast from Dubrovnik, Dalmatian islands not assigned to Italy, and Slavonia if it was captured by the Entente militarily.
 On Sonnino's request, Pašić was not offered Central Croatia.
-Pašić agreed, offering to cede to Bulgaria a part of Vardar Macedonia largely along the lines agreed in 1912 at the end of the First Balkan War but asked for further territorial gains – by addition of Central Croatia and Banat.
+Pašić agreed, offering to cede to Bulgaria a part of Vardar Macedonia largely along the lines agreed in 1912 at the end of the First Balkan War but asked for further territorial gains by the addition of Central Croatia and Banat.
 The Slovene Lands not promised to Italy appeared to be meant to remain in Austria-Hungary.
 On 6 October, Bulgaria joined the Central Powers and attacked Serbia five days later.

 Agreement of Saint-Jean-de-Maurienne

 Partition of the Ottoman Empire was discussed by the Entente powers at two conferences in London in January and February 1917, and in Saint-Jean-de-Maurienne in April 1917.
 While it was apparent that the Italian interests were clashing with the British and the French, Italian representatives insisted on fulfilment of the promise given under the 1915 Treaty of London in the region of Antalya.
 To reinforce proportionality of Italian gains to those of their allies, the Italians added Konya and Adana vilayets to the claim.
 Most of the Italian demands were accepted in the Agreement of Saint-Jean-de-Maurienne.
-The French required that the Russia confirm the agreement though – which proved impossible following the Russian Revolution.
+The French required that the Russia confirm the agreement though, which proved impossible following the Russian Revolution.